 So, HA is a term used to describe a system that meets an agreed upon operational performance level.
 What that performance level is can be determined by the organization that provides the system.
-However, an HA system usually provides services or applications that users rely on.
-Such factors as the cost of downtime to the organization and the patience of users or customers during downtime will likely play an important role in determining the performance level.
+However, an HA system usually provides services or applications that users depend on.
+These would be critical services or applications that if they were not running, would negatively impact a service provider’s business.
+Factors such as the cost of downtime to the organization, and the patience of users or customers during downtime, will likely play an important role in determining the performance level.

-Data shares, applications, and e-commerce websites are just some of the places where you will find HA solutions in use.
+Data shares, applications, e-commerce websites, and virtual private server (VPS) providers, are just some of the places where you will find HA solutions in use.
 HA used to be implemented exclusively by large corporations and organizations.
-However, because of the ubiquity of the dependency on digital solutions and transactions, now even small organizations rely on HA solutions.
+However, because of how dependent people are on digital solutions and transactions, now even small organizations rely on HA solutions.

 To achieve such a minimum level of downtime, an HA system must be well designed and its segments well tested before an organization deploys it into production.

-Significant parts of an HA system include backup and failover processing, as well as data storage and access.
+Significant parts of an HA system include backup and failover processing, data storage, and access.
 All the individual components that work to provide these parts of the system must always be “available”.

 The practical result of this is that the HA solution duplicates components of the system to avoid single points of failure.
 If one of the components fails, a failover process is activated, and transfers the handling to the redundant component.
 This method returns the system to a “normal” functioning state in a matter of microseconds.
-It is important to mention that “component” here can refer to something physical like a server or network card within a server, or something nonphysical like user data or a software application.
+It is important to mention that “component” here can refer to something physical such as a server or network card within a server, or something nonphysical such as user data or a software application.

 Creating a Highly Available System